basvdberg/IncrementalJoin/inc_join/README.md

 The sliding join window defines how we filter B when incrementally joining A with B. The sliding join window is defined with repect to dataset A. This example shows that we need to look back at most 2 days and wait 11 days in order to always find a match in B.

-`sliding_join_window(df_a) = df_a.RecordDate - look_back_time till df_a.RecordDate + waiting_time`
+`sliding_join_window(df_a) = df_a.RecDate - look_back_time till df_a.RecDate + max_waiting_time`

-We define the sliding join window on df_a and then apply it on df_b (df_b.RecordDate must be contained in the sliding_join_window(df_a)).
+We define the sliding join window on df_a and then apply it on df_b (df_b.RecDate must be contained in the sliding_join_window(df_a)).
-Note that this window is a sliding window with respect to the RecordDate of A.
+Note that this window is a sliding window with respect to the RecDate of A.

 ### Look back time
 How much time should we include in our filter to look back in arrival time of B ?
 Setting look back too high has negative impact on performance.
 Setting it too low will result in mismatches in the join.

-### Waiting time
+### Maximum waiting time
-how much time should we wait for the arrival of B. Setting the waiting time too high results in high latencies in the delivery of the data to the consumer.
+How much time should we wait for the arrival of B. Setting the maximum waiting time too high results in high latencies in the delivery of the data to the consumer.
 Setting it too low will result in mismatches in the join.

+The effective waiting time that is applied to unmatched records is computed as:
+`WaitingTime = min(max_waiting_time, max(0, output_window_end_dt - A.RecDate))`.

-Ideally look back and waiting time are defined on max deltas between df_a.RecordDate and df_b.RecordDate in the historic data, potentially incremented with some bandwith for future scenario's.
+Ideally look back and maximum waiting time are defined on max deltas between df_a.RecDate and df_b.RecDate in the historic data, potentially incremented with some bandwith for future scenario's.

 ![datasets](docs/datasets-1.png)

 ### Timed out records

-The waiting time defines how long we should wait for a matching record in B. When a match is not found after this time, we call the record timed out.
+The maximum waiting time defines how long we should wait for a matching record in B. When a match is not found after this time, we call the record timed out.
 Waiting means that the incremental join will not output the record during the waiting interval.
 At the moment it is timed out, the record will be send to the output having a timed out status.

-For example, if we would take a waiting interval smaller than 11 then Trx 6 would be timed out at A.RecordDate + wait interval.
-E.g. When wait interval would be 10, Trx 6. would be timed out at 2025-03-17.
+For example, if we would take a waiting interval smaller than 11 then Trx 6 would be timed out at A.RecDate + wait interval.
+E.g. when the wait interval would be 10, Trx 6. would be timed out at 2025-03-17.

 ### Output window